Updated: Oct 12, 2022

 Welcome back to another episode of the edumagic podcast.
 I'm Dr. Sam Fecich, and today we'll discuss teaching philosophies.
 Now I know you've heard of this term thrown around in your education department.
 Maybe you're thinking, "Oh, I don't need to worry about that my junior or senior year," Or maybe you are a year junior or a senior, and you are thinking, "Oh, I gotta get working on that."
 During this episode, we'll break down a teaching philosophy for you.
 It sounds more complicated than it is.
-We are going to cover:
+We are going to cover the following:

 What is the teaching philosophy?